These docs are under active development.

 Inspecting tokens

 A token's fields are read through the KACS_IOC_QUERY ioctl on a token fd.
 The ioctl takes a query class — a small integer naming what to return — and returns the corresponding data structured per that class.
-There are 24 defined classes covering everything from "the user SID" to "the full set of resource attribute claims".
+There are 24 defined classes covering everything from "the user SID" to "the full set of user and device claims".

 This page covers how to obtain a token fd, the query ioctl mechanics, the two-call pattern for queries with variable-length output, and an overview of the class catalog.